 - marital/relationship problems

 - academic concerns

 - poor self-image

-The counseling center provides comprehensive psychological assessments to students with cognitive complaints that have been referred by a clinician (e.g., therapist) or from a representative from the Disability Access Center (DAC).
+The counseling center provides comprehensive psychological assessments to students with cognitive complaints that have been referred by a clinician (e.g., therapist) or from a representative from the PNW Accessibility Center (PAC).